 Intro to Grant Searching

-This session discusses the basic tools available to UMass graduate students looking for grants and presents some tips on applying for external funding.
+This session discusses the basic tools available to UMass graduate students and postdocs looking for grants and presents some tips on applying for external funding.

 Intro to Grant Writing

 Thursday, June 11, 3-4 pm ▪ Goodell 5th floor lounge (outside room 538)